How to lower your cholesterol

 What happens when the pacemaker battery becomes low?

-The battery of your pacemaker will be monitored through routine follow up.
-A pacemaker battery lasts about five-seven years.
+The battery of your pacemaker will be monitored through routine follow-up.
+A pacemaker battery lasts about five to seven years.
 When the battery becomes low, you will be notified and scheduled for a replacement of the pacemaker generator.
 Replacement of the pacemaker generator is generally a simple outpatient procedure.
 Your electrophysiologist will open the pacemaker skin pocket and unplug the leads.
 The leads will be tested to make sure they function properly.
-After testing, the leads are connected to the new pacemaker generator and the pocket is closed.
+After testing, the leads are connected to the new pacemaker generator, and the pocket is closed.
 The entire operation often takes less than an hour.